rpt15-drKarp/stephen_photoCarousel/README.md

 | MySQL     | GET   | 5000   | n/a | n/a | ERROR OUT |
 | MySQL     | GET   | 10000  | n/a | n/a | ERROR OUT |

+Steps to launch load balancer:
+1. Start new EC2 instances
+2. Update config.js file with the public DNS
+3. Update port numbers on each of the instances to be 3100, 3101, 3012, ...etc